 Equal treatment group at MBB

-MBB has a newly started equal treatment group.
+MBB has a equal treatment group.
 It promotes the benefits of an equal work environment where there is no discrimination against sex, transgender identity or expression, ethnicity, religion, disability, sexual orientation or age.

 Everyone at MBB shall be treated with respect.
 MBB does not tolerate discrimination, harassment, bullying or victimization.